 Q: How would you describe your writing style in three words?

 This is a tough one!
 I think my style molds itself to the story to a certain extent, but if I had to pick three words, they would probably be: bright, fruity and tart.
 These are also kinds of wines I enjoy.

 Q: What themes will readers find in your novel?

-Q: What inspired you to write your debut novel, All That Fills Us?
+Q: What inspired you to write your latest release: Fault Tolerance?

 Q: Do you outline your stories, or do you just dive into writing them?

-Q: What is your go to beverage when working on a new book?
+Q: What is your go to beverage when working on your writing?

 Q: What is the writing and publishing process like for you?

 First, I draw a summoning circle and fill it with things my agent will like.
 Then I give her my ever- expanding list of pitches and she tells me which ones she thinks she can sell.
 I pick one of those and write it, then give her the manuscript.
 She reads it and makes a lot of notes in digital blood, then sends it back to me with an edit letter full of excellent critiques.
 I spend somewhere between six hours and a week feeling miserable, then dig in and fix the book.
 I send it back to my agent, and when it’s ready, she